 Simply put, Futures contracts can lead you to huge debts.
 While other traditional financial products, such as bonds and stocks, are associated with high-end risks, Futures undoubtedly generate high yields but even higher possibilities of extremely severe losses.
 Futures allow for significant leverage, meaning that a small margin deposit controls a large amount of the underlying asset.

 Futures prices are accounted for daily, meaning a certain amount of money is transferred between the seller and buyer at the end of the day.
 If the prices are unexpectedly volatile, you may be required to add additional funds at the end of each trading day, so you don't get margin-called.
+So, you will either have a massive account or be heavily leveraged.

 Lastly, the Futures market is traded on a relatively thin volume, as not many people can afford to trade it.
 As a result, it is heavily prone to manipulation by hedge funds and other trading entities.
 You will often see a huge crash or weird price action, wondering what just happened, only to find out a month later it was manipulated by a firm under investigation.
 This really makes it difficult for the individual investor to be successful.